-2.2.2 Serial Ports
+2.2.1 Serial Ports

-There are six serial ports designated ports A, B, C, D, E, and F. All six serial ports can operate in an asynchronous mode up to a baud rate equal to the system clock divided by 8.
-The asynchronous ports use 7-bit or 8-bit data formats, with or without parity.
-A 9th bit address scheme, where an additional bit is set or cleared to mark the first byte of a message, is also supported.

-The serial port software driver can tell when the last byte of a message has finished transmitting from the output shift register - correcting an important defect of the Z180.
-This is important for RS-485 communication because a half duplex line driver cannot have the direction of transmission reversed until the last data bit has been sent.
+There are four serial ports designated ports A, B, C, and D. All four serial ports can operate in an asynchronous mode up to the baud rate of the system clock divided by 32.
+The asynchronous ports can handle 7 or 8 data bits.
+A 9th bit address scheme, where an additional bit is sent to mark the first byte of a message, is also supported.
+The software can tell when the last byte of a message has finished transmitting from the output shift register - correcting an important defect of the Z180.
+This is important for RS-485 communication because the line driver cannot have the direction of transmission reversed until the last bit has been sent.
 In many UARTs, including those on the Z180, it is difficult to generate an interrupt after the last bit is sent.
-A so called address bit can be transmitted as either high or low after the last data bit.
-The address bit, if used, is followed by a high stop bit.
-This facility can be used to transmit 2 stop bits or a parity bit if desired.
-The ability to directly transmit a high voltage level address bit was not included in the original revision of the Rabbit 2000 processor.
+Parity bits and multiple stop bits are not supported directly by the Rabbit, but can be accomplished with appropriate driving software.

-Serial ports A, B, C and D can be operated in the clocked serial mode.
+Serial ports A and B can be operated alternately in the clocked serial mode.
 In this mode, a clock line synchronously clocks the data in or out.
-Either the Rabbit serial port or the remote device can supply the clock.
-When the Rabbit provides the clock, the baud rate can be up to 1/2 of the system clock frequency.
-When the clock is provided by another device the maximum data rate is system clock divided by 6 due to the need to synchronize the externally supplied clock with the internal clock.
-The clocked serial mode may be used to support "SPI" bus devices.
+Either device of the two devices communicating can supply the clock.
+When the Rabbit provides the clock, the baud rate can be up to 1/4 of the system clock frequency, or more than 7,375,000 bps for a 29.5 MHz clock speed.

-Serial Port A has special features.
-It can be used to cold-boot the system after reset.
-Serial Port A is the normal port that is used for software development under Dynamic C.
+Serial port A has special features.
+It can be used to cold boot the system after reset.
+Serial port A is the normal port that is used for software development under Dynamic C.